tjunger/TriviaMaze/README.md

   Agile development principles used with Pivotal Tracker used to manage workflow.

   Potential Next steps:

-    - Expand question database to include multiple options for entry
+    - Expand question database to include multiple options for entry.
     - Expand size of maze and improve the front end graphics.
     - Combine all windows into one main window to eliminate multiple windows.
     - Add more robust save game feature.